DipityBV/frontender.docs/documentation/introduction.md

 ### Page states
 A page has different states that define its access:

-###### Public
+###### Published
 The revision of the page that is accessible to the frontend.
-It is stored in the Pages.public Collection (see: Collections).
+It is stored in the Pages.public Collection (see: [Collections](/collection.html)).

 ###### Revision
 A version of a page.
-It is stored in the Pages Collection (see: Collections).
+It is stored in the Pages Collection (see: [Collections](/collection.html)).
 A revision is a complete page definition that can be loaded and previewed in Frontender Desktop and Frontender Platform(using its uuid).
 A revision is not publicly accessible to the frontend.
 A revision is defined by a date and time.

 Revisions are managed in Frontender.